renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/core-abilities/dynamic_context.md

 - Increased context expands the token count, increasing processing time and cost, and may prevent the model from processing the entire pull request in a single pass.

 ## Asymmetric and dynamic context
-To address these challenges, Khulnasoft Merge employs an **asymmetric** and **dynamic** context strategy, providing the model with more focused and relevant context information for each code change.
+To address these challenges, Pr Merge employs an **asymmetric** and **dynamic** context strategy, providing the model with more focused and relevant context information for each code change.

 **Asymmetric:**

 We start by recognizing that the context preceding a code change is typically more crucial for understanding the modification than the context following it.
-Consequently, Khulnasoft Merge implements an asymmetric context policy, decoupling the context window into two distinct segments: one for the code before the change and another for the code after.
+Consequently, Pr Merge implements an asymmetric context policy, decoupling the context window into two distinct segments: one for the code before the change and another for the code after.

-By independently adjusting each context window, Khulnasoft Merge can supply the model with a more tailored and pertinent context for individual code changes.
+By independently adjusting each context window, Pr Merge can supply the model with a more tailored and pertinent context for individual code changes.

 **Dynamic:**